josephl894/Datasifter/README.md

 These are the three sensitive outcomes that we wanted to protect.

 **Step 3 - Using LightGBM to identify keywords to protect in the text data**

-A dictionary of keywords is initialized to store the results of feature importance for different outcomes.
+1. A dictionary of keywords is initialized to store the results of feature importance for different outcomes.
 It then iterates over various outcomes.
-For each outcome, it processes the data: Extracts the target variable y from the dataframe df.
+2. For each outcome, it processes the data: Extracts the target variable y from the dataframe df.
 Converts the text column TEXT into a numerical format using CountVectorizer using unigrams.
-The data is split into training and test sets using train_test_split.
+3. The data is split into training and test sets using train_test_split.
 This is in LightGBM-specific data format using lgb.Dataset.

-Hyperparameters for the LightGBM model are defined
+4. Hyperparameters for the LightGBM model are defined: num_leaves: 31, metric: 'multi_logloss', num_round (#boosting rounds): 10

-num_leaves: 31

-metric: 'multi_logloss'

-num_round (#boosting rounds): 10

-The LightGBM model is trained using the lgb.train function with the defined hyperparameters.
+5. The LightGBM model is trained using the lgb.train function with the defined hyperparameters.
 Validation is then performed on the test set.
-The top predicative keywords for each sensitive outcome are stored in the keywords dictionary.
+6. The top predicative keywords for each sensitive outcome are stored in the keywords dictionary.

 **Step 4 - Build Semantic radius around the top keywords using word2vec and generate keywords to replace based on obfuscation level**